SUSE-Cloud/suse-cloud-appliances/kiwi/README.md

-However, since these files were originally built, [KIWI has learnt how to build Vagrant boxes directly](https://github.com/openSUSE/kiwi/pull/353), and so has [OBS](http://openbuildservice.org/), so it is not any longer recommended to build boxes using these files.
-They are left here for posterity.
+However, since these files were originally built, [KIWI has learnt how to build Vagrant boxes directly](https://github.com/openSUSE/kiwi/pull/353), and so has [OBS](http://openbuildservice.org/), so it is not any longer recommended to build boxes using only these files.
+Some of these files are still used by the new build process; others are left here for posterity.

 ## What is KIWI?